ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 :num:`Figure #genobj-f6`, MCELFStreamer take care the obj format also.
 :num:`Figure #genobj-f5` Cpu0MCCodeEmitter take care code emitter while
 MCELFStreamer take care the obj output streamer.
-:num:`Figure #genobj-f10` is MCELFStreamer inherit tree.
+:num:`Figure #genobj-f10` is MCELFStreamer inheritance tree.
-You can find a lot of operations in that inherit tree.
+You can find a lot of operations in that inheritance tree.

 Reader maybe has the question for what are the actual arguments in createCpu0MCCodeEmitterEB(const MCInstrInfo &MCII,  const MCSubtargetInfo &STI,